-An important tool on your educational journey is the University Catalog.
-The pages that follow will assist you as you plan and prepare for the future.
+University catalogs are an important tool on your educational journey.
+We hope the pages that follow will assist you as you plan and prepare for the future.
 Please don't hesitate to ask for assistance.
-We promise to be available to you and we're praying for you as you take this next step on a life changing adventure.
+We promise to be available to you every step of the way.